GurYN/opencode-sdlc/GUIDE.md

 # OpenCode SDLC System - Complete Guide

 Welcome to the OpenCode SDLC (Software Development Lifecycle) system!
-This guide will help you understand and use all available agents, commands, and plugins.
+This guide will help you understand and use all available agents, commands, tools, and plugins.

 ---